svendster/GitLabWeb/README.md

 # GitLabWeb

-This solution is a first pass at a basic Selenium Page Object Model framework for testing the following website:  https://demo.nopcommerce.com/ as part of a GitLab pipeline.
+This solution is a first pass at a basic Selenium Page Object Model framework to test the nopCommerce ecommerce site demo at   https://demo.nopcommerce.com/ in a GitLab CI/CD pipeline.